 LSAT Scoring Scales: Correct and Incorrect Answers Counts

 Students preparing for the LSAT often wonder exactly how many correct answers are required to obtain a particular score, and correspondingly, how many questions can be missed to obtain that same score.
-The chart below lists the number of correct answers needed to achieve scores from 150 to 180 (in five-point increments) on every released LSAT test over the last eight years, along with the number of questions that could be missed.
+The chart below lists the number of correct answers needed to achieve scores from 150 to 180 (in five-point increments) on every released LSAT test over the last ten years, along with the number of questions that could be missed.
 Numbers are drawn from the scoring scales used for each exam.

 |*** Indicates that there was no raw score capable of producing that scaled score for this test.|